IMuhim/Python-Keylogger/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Installing and importing the required module and packages
+# Installing And Importing The Required Module And Packages

 For this project we need to install the _pynput_ package and make use of the _keyboard_ module.